Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Introduction

 The present paper is devoted to the generalization of some of the results of \cite{Kim:2011jw,Huet:2014mta,Kim:2021jxw} to the spinor QED case.
 In particular, we derive a generalization of the Gelfand-Dikii equation to the spin-half case, and construct spinor QED analogues of the ``solitonic'' electric fields \eqref{Anscal} in two different ways.

 The organization of the paper is as follows.
-In section \ref{mode_equation} we summarize various equivalent known ways of encoding the time evolution of a scalar field interacting with a purely time-dependent electric field.
-In \ref{sec:Scalar pair creation} we show for the scalar case how to calculate the pair-creation rate from a solution of the Gelfand-Dikii equation, and we generalize that equation to the fermionic QED case in section \ref{sec:Generalization of the Gelfand-Dikii equation to the spinor QED case}.
-Section V illustrates all this with the well-studied benchmark case of the Sauter-field, comparing the pair-creation rates obtained analytically in the Gelfand-Dikii approach with numerical calculations based on the Vlasov evolution equations \eqref{inout} resp. \eqref{inoutspin}.
-In section VI we summarize previous work on the solitonic backgrounds for the scalar case, explaining, in particular, how the pair non-creation comes about for integer values of the P\"oschl-Teller index $p$.
-We then study the same backgrounds for the fermionic case in section VII, presenting numerical evidence that pair non-creation persists for certain values of that index that depend on the chosen reference momentum.
-Finally, in Section VIII we introduce a new, alternative set of solitonic backgrounds, derive the corresponding criterion for non-creation and verify it both analytically and numerically for a number of examples.
-In section IX we summarize our finding and discuss possible extensions.
+In Section \ref{mode_equation} we summarize various equivalent known ways of encoding the time evolution of a scalar field interacting with a purely time-dependent electric field.
+In Section \ref{sec:Scalar pair creation} we show for the scalar case how to calculate the density of created pairs from a solution of the Gelfand-Dikii equation, and we generalize that equation to the fermionic QED case in Section \ref{sec:Generalization of the Gelfand-Dikii equation to the spinor QED case}.
+In Section \ref{sec:Solitonic fields in scalar QED} we summarize previous work on the solitonic backgrounds for the scalar case, explaining, in particular, how the pair non-creation comes about for integer values of the P\"oschl-Teller index $p$.
+Here the exact solution of the mode equation is known and we compare it with numerical study of the Vlasov equation in (\ref{inout}), achieving a good numerical control both for pair creating and noncreating values of the P\"oschl-Teller index $p$.
+We then study the same backgrounds for the fermionic case in Section \ref{sec:Solitonic fields in spinor QED: the original solitons}, presenting numerical evidence that pair non-creation persists for certain values of that index that now depend on the chosen reference momentum.
+In Section \ref{sec:Solitonic fields in spinor QED: the alternative solitons} we introduce a new, alternative set of solitonic backgrounds, derive the corresponding criterion for non-creation and verify it both analytically and numerically for a number of examples.
+Here the corresponding Schr\"odinger equation can be solved exactly, and in Section \ref{sec:Solitonic pair non-creation as a Stokes phenomenon} we moreover show how to derive the pair non-creation as a quantum interference phenomenon.
+In Section \ref{sec:Conclusions} we summarize our finding and discuss possible extensions.
 In the appendix we derive the solutions of the scalar and spinor mode equations for the Sauter field, of the scalar mode equation for the original solitons, and of the spinor mode equation for the alternative solitons.